 3. Take a trip to the Colosseum

 The Colosseum is a testament to Ancient Rome’s greatness and definitely one of the top 10 things to do in Rome.
-It was constructed as a place of amusement for the citizens by the Flavian dynasty of Roman emperors.
+It was built as a place of entertainment for the citizens of Rome by the Flavian dynasty.

-The first three floors of the building were built in around ten years, from 71 to 81 C.E.
-This amazing UNESCO World Heritage Site was the biggest amphitheater in the ancient Roman world, and in its glory, more than 50,000 people filled its stands, eager to watch gladiator fights and dramatic spectacles.
+This amazing UNESCO World Heritage Site was the biggest amphitheater in the ancient Roman world, and at its height more than 50,000 people filled its stands, eager to watch gladiator fights and dramatic shows.

 Today, more than six million people visit the ancient arena each year.

-If you want to get a good look at the Colosseum from the outside, head towards it via the Via Dei Fori Imperiali, where you’ll have a fantastic view of the monuments’ best preserved façade.
+If you want to get a good look at the Colosseum from the outside, head to the Via Dei Fori Imperiali, where you’ll have a fantastic view of the monument’s best preserved façade.

-Next to the Colosseum, you’ll find two other important Roman sites.
-Palatine Hill, one of Rome’s seven hills, is home to the ruins of several ancient Roman structures and temples.
-The Roman Forum is where you can still find remnants of the vast public area where the ancient Romans carried out all aspects of life like government and celebrations.
+One is Palatine Hill, the centermost of Rome’s seven, home to the ruins of several ancient Roman structures and temples.
+The other is the Roman Forum, with remnants of the vast public area in which the ancient Romans carried out all aspects of life (more on the Forum below).

 The Colosseum, the Roman Forum, and Palatine Hill are all within close walking distance in the center of this ancient city.
 One of the best tips for visiting the Colosseum is to schedule a guided tour that includes skip-the-line entry to all three of these sites.
-There’s no question that this group of landmarks are some of the most iconic in Italy and a must-see on any traveler’s list.
+There’s no question that these landmarks are among the most iconic in Italy

 If you’re a night owl and you’d rather visit the Colosseum without the loud crowds and long queues, you might want to investigate taking a night tour.